Azure/Azure-MachineLearning-ClientLibrary-R/README.md

 Also, you will need to install [R tools](https://cran.r-project.org/bin/windows/Rtools/) and make sure that a zipper is included in your PATH variable (instructions [here](http://stackoverflow.com/questions/29129681/create-zip-file-error-running-command-had-status-127))

-We plan on releasing the package to CRAN eventually.
+We plan on releasing the package to CRAN soon.

 ## Using the package